This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Harvest 2 cups of wild violet flowers.
-Choose only blossoms that are free from pesticides.
-If using a mason jar, harvest the flowers directly into the jar, about halfway full.
+• Harvest the violet flowers, choosing only blossoms free from pesticides.
+If using a mason jar, harvest directly into the jar, about halfway full.

-• Pour 4 cups of boiling water over the violet flowers.
-Let steep for 15-20 minutes.
-The tea will likely be a greenish or turquoise color initially.
+• Pour the boiling water over the violet flowers.
+Let steep for 15 to 20 minutes.
+The tea will likely be greenish or turquoise at first.

 Notes